-Program administrators in Illinois were made aware of licensing scams in which bad actors, who were not affiliated with the state licensing agency, tried to guarantee licensure to social equity applicants in exchange for large sums of potentially more effective than trying to establish a business incubation function within the state regulatory body.
+Program administrators in Illinois were made aware of licensing scams in which bad actors, who were not affiliated with the state licensing agency, tried to guarantee licensure to social equity applicants in exchange for large sums of company or nonprofit that helps to speed development of new and startup companies by providing services such as office space or management training.

+potentially more effective than trying to establish a business incubation function within the state regulatory body.
 Illinois has contracted out similar business assistance services, such as management training, to public and private organizations.
 (Virginia's Department of Small Business and Supplier Diversity also offers business assistance programs, but these primarily focus on state procurement.)